shubham234/Youtube-Video-Box-App/README.md

 # Youtube-Video-Box-App
-Play Youtube Video running in any tab on any screen of your system.
+Play Youtube Video running in any tab/window of your Chrome browser on any screen of your computer.

-This is a Chrome app which works with the popular YouTube Video Box Chrome Extension (https://chrome.google.com/webstore/detail/youtube-video-box/dokdgfodmeaaamnbpbaomjcidljofpio?hl=en) to show Youtube Videos running on any tab/window of your browser on any screen of your computer so that you can continue your work while watching video.
-The video box can be resized and dragged to any where on the screen.
+This is a Chrome app which adds more feature on the popular [YouTube Video Box](https://chrome.google.com/webstore/detail/youtube-video-box/dokdgfodmeaaamnbpbaomjcidljofpio?hl=en) Chrome Extension to show Youtube Videos running on any tab/window of your Chrome browser on any screen of your computer so that you can continue your work while watching your favourite video.
+The video box can be resized and dragged to any where on your computer.
 Works with all major OSs.

-**Since chrome web store has removed the support for chrome apps on Windows, Mac and Linux platforms, you will have install it manually which would not take much effort.
-Chrome OS users can directly install it from Here.**
+**Since chrome web store has removed the support for chrome apps on Windows, Mac and Linux platforms, you will have to install it manually which would not take much effort.
+Chrome OS users can directly install it from [Here](https://chrome.google.com/webstore/detail/youtube-video-box-app/dgckcadkopmgllnndmkjheafhkcjmcgc).**

 Steps to install the app:
+* Click the Youtube Video Box App.crx link above.
-* Downlaod the app (.crx file) by clicking on the download button above.
+* Downlaod the app (.crx file) by clicking on the download button.
-* Now go to chrome://extensions/, you must see a page showing all your installed apps.
+* Now go to chrome://extensions/ page on your browser, you must see a page showing all your installed apps.
 * Now drag and drop the downloaded .crx file on chrome://extensions/ page.
 * Select add app when prompted.
+* Make the Video Box open in the App as your default preference by changing the settings on options page.
-* That's it, Now enjoy Youtube Video Box.
+* That's it, Now enjoy Youtube Video Box App.